wang-q/faops/README.md

 # `faops` operates fasta files

-`faops` is a fast and lightweight tool for operating sequences in the FASTA format which can be compressed by gzip or bgzip.
+`faops` is a lightweight tool for operating sequences in the fasta format.

 This tool can be regarded as a combination of `faCount`, `faSize`, `faFrag`, `faRc`, `faSomeRecords`, `faFilter` and `faSplit` from